suszczyk/Algorithms/Longest Common Subsequence/README.md

 `Write a function that takes two lists filled with integers, and returns the LENGTH of the LONGEST common subsequence.`

-To solve this problem I used the `NumPy` library, which handles arrays efficiently.
+To solve this problem I used the `NumPy` library, which handles matrixes efficiently.
 My implementation works for both numbers and letters.

 ## Code